teo-redmine/docker-teo/README.md

 # Prerequisites

-To run this application you need [TODO]
+To run this application you must have docker installed.
+Docker-compose is optional but recommended.

+[TODO]

 # How to use this image